MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityAttributes/minecraftAttribute_spell_effects.md

 ### `add_effects`

-This is a list of status effect objects.
-These define which effects should be added to the entity when the component is applied.
+`add_effects` is a list variable that can use status effect objects to define which effects should be added to the entity when the component is applied.
 Each object contains the following properties:

 * `effect`: The string identifier of the status effect to add.
 These are the same as used in the `/effect` command.
 * `duration`: The amount of time in seconds the effect should last.
 This allows for fractional numbers.
 For example, instant effects should be set to 0.05 seconds (one tick).